|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Liquid sodium cooled FNRs inherently provide several major safety advantages as compared to water cooled reactors.
 At a pressure of one atmosphere water boils at 100 degrees C, a temperature far below the water cooled reactor maximum operating temperature of 320 degrees C. Sodium at a pressure of one atmosphere boils at 883 degrees C, a temperature far above the FNR maximum operating temperature of 502 degrees C. This difference in boiling point relative to reactor operating temperature has important implications.

 1) If water is used as a reactor coolant any coolant leak will flash into radioactive steam.
 In an accident situation this radioactive steam cannot be safely vented to the atmosphere at an urban reactor site.
 Liquid sodium cooled FNRs avoid this problem by use of low pressure liquid sodium as the primary coolant.
-The primary liquid sodium is isolated from the turbo-generator working fluid steam by two separate heat exchangers.
+The primary liquid sodium is isolated from the turbo-generator working fluid steam by two separate series connected heat exchangers.
 Thus there is no radiotoxicity hazard in venting turbo-generator steam to the atmosphere.

 2) Water cooled reactors have a potentially dangerous condition known as transient void formation in which when the coolant pressure drops steam bubbles form in the reactor fuel tubes.
 These steam bubbles reduce the heat transfer capacity and reduce the reactor reactivity.
 To compensate for the reduced reactor reactivity the water cooled reactor power control system may automatically withdraw control rods to maintain the desired power setpoint.
 Then if the cooling feedwater temperature suddenly drops or the cooling water pressure is restored the steam voids can rapidly collapse leading to a reactor explosion due to prompt neutron criticality.
 The causes of void formation include coolant circulation failure or coolant pressure drop due to a pipe rupture, a pump failure or a loss of pump power.
 By contrast the contemplated FNRs rely on natural circulation of low pressure primary liquid sodium which has a boiling point about 380 degrees C above the maximum liquid sodium operating temperature.
 Hence in a liquid sodium cooled FNR there is no issue of transient void formation.

 3) Water cooled reactors rely on ongoing mechanical movement of control rods to control the reactor power.
 This control system has many possible failure modes.
 This control system must constantly operate because water cooled reactors are inherently unstable.
 Absent operation of the mechanical control system the reactor power would spontaneously rise or fall.
-By contrast in a FNR thermal expansion and contraction of the primary liquid sodium provides stable passive primary liquid sodium temperature control.
+By contrast in a FNR thermal expansion and contraction of the fuel provides stable passive primary liquid sodium temperature control.

 4) During severe accident conditions water cooled reactors vent radioactive gases to the atmosphere.
 By contrast in FNRs the only radioactive gases present remain sealed inside steel fuel tubes.

 6) Most existing water cooled power reactors rely on use of concrete casks for on-site dry storage of spent fuel bundles.
-By contrast after removal from the reactor spent fuel bundles from FNRs are placed in lead shipping containers and are transported by road truck to a central fuel reprocessing site.
+By contrast after removal from the reactor spent fuel bundles from FNRs are placed in lead shipping containers and are transported by road truck to a central fuel recycling site.

 7) Water cooled reactors generate large amounts of spent fuel containing highly radiotoxic transuranium actinides.
 By contrast FNRs eliminate transuranium actinides by fissioning them.